zencart/documentation/content/dev/code/view_builders/tabledefinitions/_index.md

  Whether the table data should be paginated or not.

- **Note:** as an implementation detail, and because we force final query results to be an instance of `illuminate\Pagination\LengthAwarePaginator` then if paginated is set to false we do still paginate the results, but with a `maxRowCount` of 100000.
+ **Note:** as an implementation detail, and because we force final query results to be an instance of `illuminate\Pagination\LengthAwarePaginator`, then if paginated is set to false, we do still paginate the results, but with a `maxRowCount` of 100000.

 ## pagerVariable